ocaml-cross/opam-cross-android/README.md

 On 64-bit Linux build systems, install `gcc-multilib` (on Debian derivatives) or equivalent.
 Android SDK or NDK are not required.

+The compiled toolchain requires about 5G of disk space.

 Installation
 ------------